Rafael A. López

 ︎︎︎storyboards

-Rafael Alejandro López is a Swiss-Venezuelan filmmaker and graphic designer, based in Los Angeles.
+Rafael Alejandro López is a Venezuelan-Swiss filmmaker and graphic designer, based in Los Angeles.

 Raised between countries in seemingly perfect opposition, López’s personal work explores flawed political systems and the duality of the human condition.
 Through the micro-lens of human experiences, López’s aesthetic osciliates between absurdism, fiction and realism.